ther3dsurviv0r/cloud-service/README.md

 	-Search for "php.ini" file.
 	-Locate max_upload_size and increase the value to upload bigger files.
 	-Save the file and restart your appache service.

+Password is "password".
+You can change it in upload.php

 Hope this helped you.